 At this point you have two choices: you can drag and drop the tag to use into the 'Tag' field, or you can enter the tag's name.

 Why enter a tag's name when you can drag and drop it?
 There are some tags which are hidden in Cinema 4D but which contain data you might want to use.
-For example, the Extrude object has two hidden selections, one for the front cap and one for the rear cap, and these are named C1 and C2.
+For example, the Extrude object has several hidden selections, including one for the front cap and one for the rear cap, and these are named C1 and C2.
 You never see these tags unless the object is made editable; it also has two more selection tags named R1 and R2 if you select the fillet cap option in the Extrude object, these are polygon selections for the rounding part of the fillet cap.

 You cannot use these tags by dragging them into the cyAttribute tag but you can use them as named tags.
 In this example, an Extrude object has a cyAttribute tag assigned and an attribute added named Cap1 (the name could be anything, of course).
 Since the tag is not visible, the tag name for the front cap selection (C1) has been used instead: